Reading time: 4 min.

 Micro-needling penetrates the scalp with tiny needles, stimulating blood flow while encouraging healing and hair growth.
 Research suggests that this solution pairs well with Minoxidil use in early male pattern baldness [4].

-Scalp massage also promotes blood flow to the follicles.
+Scalp massage also promotes blood flow to the hair follicles.
 Research shows that stimulation of the scalp using the fingertips can alter the expression of hair growth genes [5].

-Treat early stage hair loss at the Wimpole Clinic
+Treat early-stage hair loss at the Wimpole Clinic

 The Wimpole Clinic offers FUE Hair, Beard & Eyebrow Transplants & Trichology.